-Some analysts, however, were upbeat after the US tech giant unveiled upgrades to its tablet devices, notebooks and desktop computers along with free software to sweeten the deal.
+Apple shares fell as investors reacted to a lack of fresh products, but some analysts remained upbeat after the US tech giant unveiled upgrades to its tablets, notebooks and desktop computers along with free software to sweeten the deal.

 "The highlight of the day is the breadth of Apple's announcement; this is apps, tablets, MacBooks, Mac Pro, software...
-It is very wide ranging," he said, after spending some hands-on time with the latest devices.
+It is very wide ranging."

-And the upgraded iPad Mini has a vividly rich retina display along with faster computing power and graphics.
+The upgraded iPad Mini has a high-definition "retina" display along with faster computing power and graphics.

-Both new iPads feature the Apple-designed A7 chip with 64-bit "desktop-class architecture," the company said.
+Both new iPads feature the Apple-designed A7 chip with 64-bit "desktop-class architecture," Apple said.

-Apple chief executive Tim Cook said he was not troubled by competition in the tablet space, despite the iPad losing share in the sector in recent times.
+Apple chief executive Tim Cook said he was not troubled by competition in the tablet space.

 "Everybody seems to be making a tablet," he told the audience.
 "Even some of the doubters are making them."